-Located in southeast France, Aix-en-Provence is the ancient capital of the Provence region, and is located 25 km away from the Marseille Airport.
+Aix-en-Provence is in southeast France and is the ancient capital of the Provence region.
+It is 25 km away from the Marseille Airport.

-The history of Aix-en-Provence dates back 2000 years, when in 122 BC the Romans created a settlement between Italy and Spain, where they discovered hot and cold springs.
-During the Middle Ages Aix-en-Provence was the capital of Provence and the home of the Counts of Provence.
-It reached its golden age after the 12th century, when, under the houses of Barcelona/Aragon it became an artistic center.
-Aix passed to the crown of France with the rest of Provence in 1487.
-From 1646 it developed rapidly and the city limits continually expanded to become the culture center that it is today.
+The history of Aix-en-Provence dates back 2000 years, when in 122 BC the Romans created a settlement between Italy and Spain.
+Here they discovered hot and cold springs.
+After that, during the Middle age, it became the capital of Provence and the home of the Counts of Provence.
+It reached its golden age after the 12th century, when it was under the houses of Barcelona/Aragon, becoming an artistic centre.
+In 1487 it passed to the crown of France with the rest of Provence.

-Aix-en-Provence was the inspiration to many of great writers and painters such as Stendhal, Mistral, Zola and the birthplace of Paul Cézanne, who is considered the father of modern painting.
-He was inspired by Provencal colors and landscapes and impressed all those on his canvas.
+Aix-en-Provence inspired many great writers and painters such as Stendhal, Mistral and Zola.
+Moreover, it was the birthplace of Paul Cézanne, considered the father of modern painting.
+He was inspired by Provencal colours and landscapes and impressed all those on his canvas.
 Visitors can enjoy a Cezanne tour to discover different corners of the city.

 Photo credit: ©Cintas Flores and Sophie Spiteri